kevinaraujo/kevin_payment/README.md

 # Kevin Payment App

-This project based on reactJS to front end (I could't finish it becuse of time) and Laravel to backend.
+This project based on reactJS to front end (I could't finish it because of time) and Laravel to backend.
 I'm using docker and docker-compose to run.

 ## Getting Started